Efficient CNN Inference on Ultra-Low-Power MCUs via Saturation-Aware Convolution: Conclusion

-We reveal effectless computations in quantized \acp{cnn} on \acp{mcu}, in neurons where the computations on the input connections generate a value that is out of the boundaries that the neuron allows, and execution time is spent on computations bearing no effect on the final result after the output neuron value is bound to be saturated.
-We find such phenomenon to be common on \acp{cnn} on ultra-low-power \acp{mcu}, since the deployed networks are often quantized into integer types with tighter value ranges on these devices.
-We present saturation-aware convolution, where a convolution kernel executes the computations in an altered order to induce saturation and predict saturation dynamically via infused compile-time information.
-The kernels can skip computations with zero error, by always assuming the omitted computations will generate the most extreme result.
-Based on experiments involving 7 \ac{mcu} \ac{cnn} workloads, our technique shows up to 24\% inference latency reduction and up to 23.5\% energy saving, with zero impact on network accuracy.
+We present saturation-aware convolution, where a convolution kernel executes the computations in an altered order to induce saturation and predicts saturation dynamically via infused compile-time information, without introducing error.
+Based on experiments involving 7 \ac{cnn} workloads, our technique shows up to 24\% inference latency reduction and up to 23.5\% energy saving, with zero impact on accuracy.